-With limited funding available to manage an increasing demand for medical interventions, how is it possible to balance patient needs with commissioning responsibility?
+With limited funding available to manage the increasing demand for medical interventions, how is it possible to balance patient needs with commissioning responsibility?

 The ability to implement technological solutions to address this critical balancing act can already be seen in many departments and in multiple specialities.
 One such digital intervention is the use of clinical and patient reported outcomes software to help manage treatment and patient care.

-In the case of clinicians already using a digital outcomes solution, an initial diagnosis is made, and a treatment plan created as with their normal approach to patient care.
+In the case of clinicians already using a digital outcomes solution, an initial diagnosis is made and a treatment plan is created, as with their normal approach to patient care.
 However, this is then followed up with a digital approach to aftercare and long-term monitoring.

-Priority patients are identified and invited to clinic with shorter waiting times, while all patients still receive continued interaction from their clinician, with the ability to alert the clinical team to any deterioration in the patient’s condition.
+Priority patients are identified and invited to the clinic with shorter waiting times.
+While all patients still receive continued interaction from their clinician, with the ability to alert the clinical team to any deterioration in the patient’s condition.

 However, it is not just patient care that benefits from the use of outcomes data in the treatment of patients with chronic conditions.
-There are multi-dimensional benefits for clinical services too, including time, resource, budget, compliance, clinical research, teaching or training and reporting; for commissioners, managers and pharmacy requirements.
+There are multi-dimensional benefits for clinical services too, including:

-A digital system can provide structured clinical datasets that ensure all patients are monitored equally and measured against the same set of criteria, whilst supporting case mix adjustment, resulting in clinically validated data supporting better patient care, reducing admin for clinical teams, providing a better understanding of treatment efficacy and potentially lowering long-term costs.
+A digital system can provide structured clinical datasets that ensure all patients are monitored equally and measured against the same set of criteria, whilst supporting case mix adjustment.
+This results in clinically validated data supporting better patient care, reducing admin for clinical teams, providing a better understanding of treatment efficacy and potentially lowering long-term costs.